Micah Baskerville: Chicago Bears

 After not being selected in the 2023 NFL draft, Baskerville signed with the Chicago Bears as an undrafted free agent.
 He was waived on August 29, 2023 and re-signed to the practice squad.
-The Bears flexed Baskerville to active roster on November 4, 2023.
-He signed a reserve/future contract on January 8, 2024.
+The Bears flexed Baskerville to active roster on November 4.
+He signed a reserve/future contract with Chicago on January 8, 2024.

-On August 10, 2024, in a preaseason match against the Buffalo Bills, Baskerville intercepted a pass by Shane Buechele for 56 yards and a touchdown.
-He was waived on August 27, and re-signed to the practice squad.
+On August 10, 2024, in a preaseason matchup against the Buffalo Bills, Baskerville intercepted a pass by Shane Buechele and returned it 56 yards for a touchdown.
+He was waived by Chicago on August 27, and was re-signed to the team's practice squad.

 DC Defenders

 On May 7, 2025, Baskerville signed with the DC Defenders of the United Football League (UFL).